Study of visible-light emission in pure and methane-doped liquid argon: Experimental setup

 \section{Experimental setup}

 Fig.~\ref{fig_setup} shows the experimental setup.
 The cryogenic chamber was operated in a single-phase or two-phase mode: it was filled with 3.5 or 2.5~liters of the liquid (pure Ar or Ar doped with CH$_4$) respectively.
 The detector was operated in equilibrium state at a saturated vapor pressure of 1.00~atm.
 For pure Ar this corresponds to a temperature of 87.3~K. For Ar+CH$_4$ mixture, the actual temperature depends on the CH$_4$ content.
-At the beginning of each measurement session, the gas mixture from the stainless steel bottle was passed through an Oxisorb filter~\cite{spectron} for purification from electronegative impurities and then was liquefied into the cryogenic chamber.
-At the end of the session, the content of the cryogenic chamber was collected back into the bottle.

 The first measurement sessions were done with pure Ar.
 To prepare a certain Ar+CH$_4$ mixture before the next sessions, the gas composition was changed by cooling the bottle with given mixture and adding the required amount of CH$_4$ or pure Ar.
 The CH$_4$ content in the mixture prepared this way was measured using a Residual Gas Analyzer (RGA) Pfeiffer-Vacuum QME220 F2~\cite{RGA} in a flow mode at a pressure reaching $10^{-4}$~mbar.
 The difference between the expected and measured content values was below 10\%.